Search by

 Budget vs Mid-Range vs Premium Lifestyle Estimates

 Students on a tight budget usually live in shared housing in areas like Crookesmoor, Broomhill, or Walkley, where rent stays below £130 a week.
 Groceries often come from Aldi, Lidl, or Sheffield Moor Market, with home cooking as the main option.
-Entertainment focuses on low-cost activities like hiking in the Peak District, free university societies, and student nights at local pubs.
-This lifestyle requires careful planning but is entirely manageable with part-time work.
+Entertainment focuses on low-cost activities like hiking in the Peak District, free university societies, and clubs in Sheffield that you should visit as a student.

 This is the most common lifestyle for Sheffield students.
-Many choose purpose-built student accommodation (PBSA) in the city centre or Ecclesall Road, with en-suite rooms and included bills.
-Food budgets allow for weekly meals at cafes like Tamper Coffee or The Cabin, and regular nights out.
+Many choose purpose-built student accommodation (PBSA) in the city centre or Eccelsall Road, with en-suite rooms and included bills.
+Food budgets allow for weekly meals at some of the best cafes in Sheddfield, like Tamper Coffee or The Cabin, and regular nights out.
 Students in this bracket can also afford gym memberships, concerts at the O2 Academy, and day trips to Manchester or Leeds.
 This reflects the average Sheffield student cost of living.

 Premium living includes luxury studios in central Sheffield, frequent dining at restaurants like Silversmiths, shopping at Meadowhall, and regular travel across the UK and Europe.
 This lifestyle provides maximum comfort but requires either strong family support or high-value scholarships.